-As mentioned previously, the acquisition of Bank of Geneva resulted in the recognition of \$3.9 million in core deposit intangible assets which are being amortized over its remaining economic useful life of 7 years on a straight line basis.
+As mentioned previously, the acquisition of Bank of Geneva resulted in the recognition of \$3.9 million in core deposit intangible assets, the acquisition of Ossian State Bank resulted in the recognition of \$980.2 thousand in core deposits assets and the acquisition of Perpetual Federal Savings Bank resulted in the recognition of \$668 thousand in core deposits which are all being amortized over its remaining economic useful life of 7 years on a straight line basis.
 Core deposit intangible is included in other assets on the consolidated balance sheets.

-The amortization expense for the years ended December 31, 2020, 2019 and 2018 was \$720, \$727, and \$167 thousand, respectively.
+The amortization expense for the years ended December 31, 2021, 2020 and 2019 was \$677, \$720, and \$727 thousand, respectively.
+Included in the 2020 and 2019 amortization expense was \$160 and \$167 thousand, respectively, related to the purchase of the Custar office on December 13, 2013.

 Future amortization expense of core deposit intangible assets is as follows: